aubreystarktoller/django-babik-card-primatives/README.rst

 LICENSE
 =======
-``django-babik-card-primatives`` is licensed under the BSD license.
+``django-babik-card-primitives`` is licensed under the BSD license.
 See LICENSE for the full license.